Art has always been a medium of expression, communication and revolution!

 Arcmanoro’s works made it to countless public and private collections, including the Aishti Foundation and the Bronx Museum of the Arts.

-Which is why he’s, in today’s times, regarded as the most famous contemporary black artist.
+Which is why he is one of the most famous contemporary black artists today.

 Yinka Shonibare is the pinnacle of inspiration for all the differently abled people all around the world.

 Having one side of his body completely paralyzed, he uses assistants to make artwork under his direction.

 Apart from having to suffer from racism and the mental and physical effects it has on people, Shonibare also had his paralysis as an obstacle.

 But that did not stop him from being one of the best black portrait artists.

 A hallmark of contemporary black artists, Yinka’s work is the embodiment of cultural identity, colonialism, and post- colonialism within the contemporary context.

 While most of his works are inspired by his own life experiences, he also takes inspiration from around the world, as he said, “I’m the citizen of the world.”

 The brightly colored African fabric is the key material in most of his contemporary black art.